Code-Institute-Submissions/Pixies-Front-End-Project/README.md

 The Navigation Bar features a small image of 'The Pixies' logo in the top left with a link back to index.html.
 The menu for the website with each page is featured on the right of the Nav bar which collapses into a burger icon when in mobile view.
 Each page font is in grey and transitions to white when hovered over.

 #### Parallax Banner Hero Image
 Each page features a Hero Banner Image under the Nav Bar that make up the second part of the header.
 The Banner Image is an image of the band either performing live or from a photoshoot that provide a different visual experience for each page.
 The parallax effect makes the banner image move at a different speed than the rest of the website when scrolling.
+The Parallax effect is disabled in mobile and tablet views.
 The 'Pixies' logo features underneath the Nav Bar and on top of the Banner Image and contains a link to the index.html.
 The Logo disappears on mobile view to avoid overcrowding the screen for users as the smaller logo in the navbar is enough to display the band's brand.

 #### Footer Email Sign-Up